konosmgr/youtuber-bidding-app/STATE.md

   - Preserved special styling for YouTube link and authentication buttons
   - Ensured accessibility with proper focus states and event forwarding
   - Maintained amber highlight color (#f9b639) to match the site's theme
+- Simplified the sound toggle button by removing the red X indicator when sound is disabled
+- Improved visual minimalism with a clean horizontal line indicating when sound is off
+- Made the sound toggle design more subtle and less distracting when sound is disabled

 ## Project Structure
 The project follows a typical SvelteKit structure: